tastudios4/bean-machine-volleyball-2026/README.md

 I wanted to compare offense and defense head to head, but the data only honestly supports half of that.
-Hitting efficiency cleanly separated our sets: we hit +.197 in the sets we won versus +.049 in the sets we lost, a large effect (Cohen's d = +0.98).
+Hitting efficiency cleanly separated our sets: we hit +.197 in the sets we won vs. +.049 in the sets we lost.

 Defense is harder to pin down honestly.
-The obvious stat, opponent points per set, is nearly tautological: if you lose a set the opponent reached the cap by definition, so the loss produces the high number rather than the other way around.
-The non-tautological defense proxies I do have, digs and blocks, barely move between wins and losses, and digs even runs the wrong way (losing a set means more time spent on defense).
-So the honest finding is that this self-tracked data measures our attack well and our defense poorly, and the one thing that clearly decided sets was how well we hit.
+The obvious stat, opponent points per set, is nearly redundant: if you lose a set the opponent reached the cap by definition, so the loss produces the high number rather than the other way around.
+The non-redundant defense proxies I do have (digs and blocks) barely move between wins and losses, and digs even runs the wrong way (losing a set means more time spent on defense).
+So the honest finding is that this self-tracked data measures our attack well and our defense not as well, and the one thing that clearly decided sets was how well we hit.

 ![What separated our wins from losses](charts/win_loss_factors.png)